Printing Costs: How To Accurately Calculate Your Printing Cost Per Page

 What Is Page Yield?

-Simply put, page yield is the number of pages your printer can produce before needing another replacement cartridge.
+Page yield is the number of pages your printer can produce with a single cartridge.

-Every replacement cartridge — both ink and toner — comes with a projected page yield rating.
+Every printer cartridge — both ink and toner — comes with a projected page yield.

-You can usually find the projected page yield on the back or side of the package your ink or toner came in:
+You can usually find the page yield information on the packaging of the ink or toner cartridge.

-Keep in mind, however, that these page yield ratings are based on prints with only 5% page coverage.
-That’s about one-third of a page of double-spaced text.
-That’s not much.
-If you print text-heavy or image-heavy pages, expect your actual printing prices per page to be much higher.
+It's important to remember that page yields are based on printing with 5% page coverage, which is approximately one-third of a page of double-spaced text.
+If you print documents with more text or graphics, your actual page yield will be lower, and your printing costs per page will be higher.

 paper cost per page